 Catchment hierarchy and network topology

-Catchments may be connected in topological networks which provide continuity between catchments, the ability to aggregate catchments, and to trace catchment networks up- or down-stream.
-Topological connectivity is typically indicated by adjacent polygon edges, nesting of polygons, or through connection of linear features at nodes.
-However, since geometric realization of hydrography serves many purposes and may not be needed at all, it is not appropriate to rely only on geometry as the basis for topology.
-Instead, topology can be expressed as relationships between conceptual features of a particular type which may or may not have explicit geometric realizations.
+Catchments are usually organized in hierarchical networks to reflect their continuous interaction.
+This provides the ability to aggregate catchments, and to trace catchment networks up- or down-stream.

+Referencing the hydrologic determination through a common outlet, the catchment forms the logical link that connects a catchment’s inflow and outflow whereby these may be joined from diffuse inflow, or spread outflow.
+In geometric representations, topological connectivity is typically indicated by adjacent polygon edges, nesting of polygons, or through connection of linear features at nodes.
+It is very common in hydrology to describe connected catchments using geo-schematic ‘flowlines’ which realizes the logical union of catchment and common outlet in terms of a topological edge bounded by inflow and outflow nodes.
+However, since geometric representation of hydrography serves many purposes and may not be needed at all, it is not appropriate to rely only on geometry as the basis for topology.
+Instead, topology can be expressed as relationships between conceptual features of a particular type which may or may not have explicit geometric representations.